treilik/bubblesgum/README.md

 ## list - compose bubbles into a scrollable list 📜

-Simply to list multiline textitems or other bubbles like textinputs, with custom pre- or suffix to convey the linenumber, the current item or something of your own.
+Simply to list multi line text items or other bubbles like text inputs, with custom pre- or suffix to convey the line number, the current item or something of your own.

 ## LICENSE